-Forests and the Atmosphere is a Speciality section in Frontiers in Forests and Global Change.
+Forests and the Atmosphere is a speciality section of Frontiers in Forests and Global Change.
 It publishes original, refereed research on the interaction between forests and the atmosphere on local, regional, and global scales under changing climate conditions.
 Vegetation, in particular forests, supports life on Earth, from storing carbon and supplying oxygen to the atmosphere, to playing a role in particle and cloud formation, and in the cycling of water and nutrients.

-The Speciality section focuses on forest-atmosphere exchanges of greenhouse gases, water, energy, and other biogenic trace gases (i.e. volatile organic compounds; VOCs) to observe several parameters.
-These include observing whole-ecosystem metabolism as well as quantifying the role of trees and forests as sources of trace gases, observing the input of gaseous pollutants and nutrients and the role of forests in cleansing the atmosphere, with the goal of fostering an improved understanding of biosphere-atmosphere interactions in the Earth system’s climate sensitivity.
+The speciality section focuses on forest-atmosphere exchanges of greenhouse gases, water, energy, and other biogenic trace gases (i.e. volatile organic compounds; VOCs) to observe several parameters.
+These include observing whole-ecosystem metabolism, as well as quantifying the role of trees and forests as sources of trace gases, observing the input of gaseous pollutants and nutrients and the role of forests in cleansing the atmosphere.
+The goal is to foster an improved understanding of biosphere-atmosphere interactions in the Earth system’s climate sensitivity.

-We welcome manuscripts that advance knowledge and understanding of aspects including:
+We welcome manuscripts that advance knowledge and understanding of:

 1) the regulation of trace gas emissions from trees /forests triggered by abiotic and biotic stressors e.g. climate extreme events or herbivore outbreaks;